opendatasoft/ods-documentation-explore-api/source/includes/v2/_odsql.md

 - 2020-01-04
 - ...
 ```
-> Note that no group is created for 2020-01-03 since no data is available for this day
+> Note that no group is created for 2020-01-03 since no data is available for this day.

 It is possible to group values of a field by ranges of equal widths, a.k.a. histograms.